YesWeCandrew/MyMarketplace/items/report.md

 I added the UML section of this report.

-I wrote the "Summary of Known Errors and Bugs" in this report.
+I wrote the team meeting section of this report.

 ---------